 Carroll County has a rich heritage with many opportunities to connect to historic sites.
-There are 60 sites that are on the National Register of Historic Places (see Table 5-6).
+There are 60 sites that are on the National Register of Historic Places (see Error!
+Reference source not found.).
 There are also areas that are important to not just Carroll County but also American history.

 The Heart of the Civil War Heritage Area (HCWHA) and Journey Through Hallowed Ground (JTHG) also should be considered when planning bike-ped facilities in Carroll County.
 The HCWHA is a region encompassing Carroll, Frederick and Washington Counties, with a concentration of important historic, cultural, natural, and recreational Civil War resources.
-HCWHA combines resource conservation and education with economic development in the form of heritage tourism.cxxxvi
+HCWHA combines resource conservation and education with economic development in the form of heritage tourism.^{cxxxvi}

 Journey Through Hallowed Ground (JTHG) is a scenic historic corridor encompassing sites of national significance associated with the Revolutionary War, the War of 1812, presidential history, the Civil War, as well as Native-American and African-American heritage.
 JTHG is made up of a 180-mile long, 75-mile wide area stretching into four states, Pennsylvania, Maryland, West Virginia and Virginia.
-The JTHG Partnership is a non-profit dedicated to raising awareness of American heritage in a region that has more history than any other region in the nation.
+The JTHG Partnership is a non-profit dedicated to raising awareness of American heritage in a region of high historical significance.

-SNAPSHOT: Economic Benefits of Civil Way History
+SNAPSHOT: Economic Benefits of Civil War History